FTarfasse/quick-perf-wiki/QuickPerf.md

 For oldest versions, you can use [Awesome console](https://plugins.jetbrains.com/plugin/7677-awesome-console) plugin.

-💡 If links are displayed on more one line, uncheck _Use soft wraps in console_
+💡 If links are displayed on more one line, uncheck _Use soft wraps in console_ (Editor -> General -> Console).

 # Use QuickPerf annotations
 ## Annotation scopes